-If you don't have a ROM emulator you can use the parallel port (IEEE 1284) of the Set-Top Box.
+If you don't have a ROM emulator you can use the parallel port (IEEE 1284) of the set-top box.
 There is a loader program embedded in the EPROM of the system which allows development without ROM emulator.

-The maximum possible memory configuration consists of a boot ROM (256 kbytes) with the loader program, 2 Mbytes fast DRAM as scratch memory, 32 kbytes NVM for channel data storage, 4 Mbytes Flash memory to store the program and 4 Mbytes SDRAM video memory.
-The boot Chip Select can be switched between boot ROM and Flash memory.
+The maximum possible memory configuration is as follows.
+A boot ROM (256 kbytes) with the loader program, 2 Mbytes fast DRAM as scratch memory, 32 kbytes NVM for channel data storage, 4 Mbytes flash memory to store the program and 4 Mbytes SDRAM video memory.
+The boot chip select can be switched between boot ROM and flash memory.
 Of course a smaller configuration is possible, just leave the memory footprints open.

-6.5 Running 'Hello world'
+6.5 Running 'hello world'

-We have supplied a small program which is called 'Hello world' to help you start developing you own software.
-How can we get the supplied 'Hello world' application running if we work with the a PC and a ROM emulator?
+We have supplied a small program which is called 'hello world' to help you start developing your own software.

+How can we get the supplied 'hello world' application running if we work with a PC and a ROM emulator?

-Connect the emulator to the STB5660 board via the extension board.
-Then connect the PC RS232 port to the STB5660 RS232 port.
+Connect the emulator to the STB5860 board via the extension board.
+Then connect the PC RS232 port to the STB5860 RS232 port.
 The program is running pSOS as the read-time software.
 You need the pSOS libraries to build the software.
-Compile the platform layer (drivers), the Board Support Package and the 'Hello world' program.
+Compile the platform layer (drivers), the board support package and the 'hello world' program.
 Load the executable in the ROM emulator and start the program.
-You will see the 'Hello world' text on the debug window.
+You will see the 'hello world' text on the debug window.
 You are now ready to start writing your own application, with help from the programmers reference documentation and user guide.

-7 CONTENTS LIST FOR STB5660
+7 CONTENTS LIST FOR STB5860

-Table 6 Delivery list for the STB5660 system
+Table 7 Delivery list for the STB5860 system

 ITEM DESCRIPTION

-1. Hardware Front panel
+Hardware front panel

 OM5718

-STB5660 main board

-STB5660 main board
+STB5860 main board

-2. Software Front panel driver
+Software front panel driver

-Satellite Software driver
+satellite software driver

-SAA7214 driver
+SAA7219 driver

 SAA7215 driver

 TXT driver

-Feature demonstration application
+feature demonstration application

-3. Documentation Objective system specification long
+Documentation objective system specification long

-SAA7214 IC specification
+SAA7219 IC specification

-SAA7214 Driver Software Programmer's Reference
+SAA7219 driver software programmer's reference

-SAA7214 User manual
+SAA7219 user manual

 SAA7215 IC specification without registers medium

-SAA7215 Driver Software Programmer's Reference
+SAA7215 driver software programmer's reference

-SAA7215 User manual
+SAA7215 user manual

 TDA8044 specification

 87C524 specification

 PDI1394L11 specification

 PDI1394P11 specification

 UDA1320 specification

 TDA8004 specification

 TDA8060 specification

 TSA5512 specification

-Hardware Definition Document of main board
+hardware definition document of main board

-STB5660 System Validation Report
+STB5860 system validation report

-User Guide of Feature demonstration application
+user guide of feature demonstration application

-Schematics OM5721, Front panel
+schematics OM5730, front panel

-Gerber files
+gerber files

-Check list
+check list

-4. Cables RS232 cable, 1394 cable
+Cables RS232 cable and 1394 cable

-SCART, power cable
+SCART and power cable